MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## Event
 Class for interfacing with the built-in Event system.
 Each event generator channel has its own object.
 Use the predefined objects `Event0`, `Event1`, `Event2`, `Event3`, `Event4`, `Event5`, `Event6` or `Event7`.
 Refer to static functions by using `Event::`.
 Note that different channels have different functionality, so make sure you use the right channel for the task.
+`Event_empty` is an object that's used to indicate if an event user isn't connected to an event channel and the user program requests an object.

 In short terms:
 * `genN::rtc_div8192`, `genN::rtc_div4096`, `genN::rtc_div2048` and `genN::rtc_div1024` are only available on odd numbered channels